Lieke Martens: 2020: First Olympics tournament

 On 16 June 2021, Martens was named as one of the Netherlands' 18 first-team players at the 2020 Olympics, the Netherlands women's first ever Olympics tournament.
 In the first match of the group stages, Martens scored her 50th national team goal against Zambia.
 Martens scored another in that match with the final result being Zambia 3–10 Netherlands, the highest scoring women's football match in Olympics history.
 In the Netherlands' third and final group stage match, Martens scored another two goals against China as the Dutch advanced to the quarterfinals of the tournament.
 They faced their 2019 Women's World Cup Final rivals the United States, where Martens missed a penalty in the 81st minute and the Dutch were defeated after a penalty shootout following a period of extra time.

+2023: Women's World Cup

+On 31 May 2023, she was named as part of the Netherlands provisional squad for the 2023 FIFA Women's World Cup.

+Retirement

+Martens played her last international match on 4 June 2024, which ended in a 1–1 draw against Finland. and after an atypical season in which she became a mother, in a statement on her Facebook and Instagram accounts, she announced her final retirement from football on September 1, 2025, following a 16-year career filled with both team and individual success.

 Style of play

 Martens primarily plays as a winger that is capable of playing either flank, but prefers the left wing, despite being right-footed.
 Martens solely plays as a left wing for her national team and for Barcelona, but switched between the right and left wings for the beginning of her Barcelona career.
 Because she is right-footed, she scores goals primarily with her right foot.
 She also has a tendency to cut inside during dribbles.

 Martens was identified as a top attacking talent as a young child by former Netherlands national team coach Vera Pauw, who has praised her attacking ability, saying Martens has “done things she's never seen any other player do."
 When she was a teenager, former Netherlands women's nation team coach Roger Reijners described her as a constant threat at goal with quality ball skills and ball retention.

 Martens has many times been compared to Dutch footballing legend Johan Cruyff, in terms of their playing positions, playing styles, skills, and leadership, as well as the teams they both played for.
 In the 2019 FIFA Women's World Cup, she performed a Cruyff Turn against a New Zealand defender.